0cjs/sedoc/ee/logic.md

 * `74HC245`: CMOS → CMOS
 * `74VC245`: 3.3V CMOS → 5V TTL
 * `74HCT245`: 5V TTL → 5V CMOS

+3.3V CMOS outputs actually meet the TTL spec, so you can also feed these directly into 5V HCT, ACT or AHCT parts.

+There's some discussion in [this thread][f6-6386] on level conversion.

 ### Current